pbloem/gestalt.ink/index.md

 # gestalt.ink

 <ul class="links">
-<li><a href="about">about</a></li>
+<li><a href="about">About</a></li>
 </ul>

 Topics are arranged by level.
-Subjects in a lower level (including those not mentioned explicitly) are assumed to be mostly understood, and dependencies are not made explicit.
+For a subject in level 1, we will assume the subjects in level 0 as preliminaries without making them explicit.
 In general, if you've finished high-school, you should be able to read Level 1, if you've finished the first first years of a BSc you should be able to read level 2, and so on.

 ## Level 0

-The topics at this level are mostly taught in high school, or equivalent.
+The topics at this level are usually taught somewhere before university.

-## General
+### General

 * Numbers

-## Calculus
+### Calculus

 * Limits
 * Derivatives
+* Integration
 * Partial derivatives

-## Linear algebra
+### Linear algebra

 * Basic linear algebra
+* Dot products
 * Matrix multiplication

 ## Level 1

 These are the topics covered in the early years of most BSc programs.

-## General
+### General

 * Complex numbers

-## Linear algebra
+### Linear algebra

 * [Matrix rank](rank)
-* Determinant
+* The determinant
 * Matrix inverse
 * [Eigenvalues and -vectors](eigenvalues)
 * Singular value decomposition